-An attacker employs forceful browsing to access portions of a website that are otherwise unreachable through direct URL entry.
+An attacker employs forceful browsing (direct URL entry) to access portions of a website that are otherwise unreachable.
 Usually, a front controller or similar design pattern is employed to protect access to portions of a web application.
 Forceful browsing enables an attacker to access information, perform privileged operations and otherwise reach sections of the web application that have been improperly protected.

 Likelihood Of Attack

 This table shows the other attack patterns and high level categories that are related to this attack pattern.
 These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.

 Meta Attack Pattern - A meta level attack pattern in CAPEC is a decidedly abstract characterization of a specific methodology or technique used in an attack.
 A meta attack pattern is often void of a specific technology or implementation and is meant to provide an understanding of a high level approach.
 A meta level attack pattern is a generalization of related group of standard level attack patterns.
 Meta level attack patterns are particularly useful for architecture and design level threat modeling exercises.

 Spider: Using an automated tool, an attacker follows all public links on a web site.
 They record all the links they find.

 Use a spidering tool to follow and record all links.

 Use a proxy tool to record all links visited during a manual traversal of the web application.